doubleaaron/RoboND-Rover-Project/writeup_template.md

     4. Going Home after picking up all samples
     5. I'm Home!
 Notify on arriving at Home Base
     6. Unsticking myself from the smaller rocks in the center of the Map.
+    7. Learning more about socketio and Flask and how they work together with the Unity Simulator or ROS/Gazebo.